 The Manchester Essex Regional School Committee recognizes the complexity and seriousness of personal and societal problems resulting from drug and alcohol abuse.
 Drug and alcohol abuse can destroy the lives of individuals and erode the fabric of a community.
 While the Committee believes that those who are afflicted by substance abuse should be aided in dealing with this problem, use of controlled substances and use of alcohol in certain ways are crimes under Massachusetts law, and criminal conduct within the schools will not be tolerated.
 At a minimum, mere possession of either drugs or alcohol in, or within certain distances of, public schools not only violates school district policy, but is a crime in itself.
-It is not the responsibility of the school to advise students or School District personnel of the laws and legal penalties pertaining to controlled substances and illegal use of alcohol.
-Those who violate the law do so at their peril and must bear the consequences of their actions.
+It is not the responsibility of the school to advise students or School District personnel of the laws and legal penalties pertaining to controlled substances of their actions.
 In enacting this policy, it is the intent of the Committee to safeguard the well-being of the majority; to assist those who will benefit from substance-abuse counseling; to hold individuals responsible for their own conduct; and to make the consequences of offending conduct clear and certain.

 As used in this policy, the word, "drugs" means any controlled substance as defined in Massachusetts General Laws, Chapter 94C, including, but not limited to, marijuana, cocaine and heroin, as well as over-the-counter or prescription medications used in ways for which they were not intended and commonly-available substances used in ways for which they were not intended.
-The word, "alcohol" means any alcoholic beverage.
+The word "alcohol" means any alcoholic beverage.
 The phrase, "School District personnel" means any employee of the Manchester Essex Regional School District whose primary place of work is within the schools; as well as any individual acting in a recognized volunteer capacity in connection with school or school-sponsored activities.
 The phrase, "school-sponsored activity" means any activity conducted under the auspices of the Manchester Essex Regional School District which involves students or takes place at a location in which students are, or may reasonably expected to be, present.
 The phrase, "administrator" means any or all of the following: the Superintendent of Schools, Assistant Superintendents or Curriculum Director, Principals, Deans, and Director of Special Education.